 And another one regarding the last story.
 Don't get engaged at such a young age, especially if you really jump the gun because everyone else is getting married.
 Young marriages break-up or go south real quick because we don't have the real life experiences or maturity to make them last.
 Sure some may succeed, but I've known far more couples to get a divorce or stay miserable because they got married at 18, 19, or 20.
 Stay together longer, get to know each other more before you decide to tie the knot.

+No matter how awesome a guy is or how much you love him, DON'T ditch your friends for him.
 I've lost good friends and ruined friendships because I became too wrapped up in a relationship and didn't make time for them.
 Guys come and go, but your friends will always be there.

 Don't lose sight of your goals when you're with a guy.
 My dream is to be a pastry chef and I gave up school because we couldn't afford it.
 In all honesty, if I hadn't moved out of my parents house I wouldn't have to work full-time and put my college education and career on the back burner.
 It's much harder to go back to school when you've taken a break as I'm finding now, but I always keep in mind that being a pastry chef is my passion and who I am and I won't let that dream go.
 Don't let anything get in the way of achieving your dreams.